 According to the Django Products description, this heavy duty wallet is built to “solve problems.”
 And it does.
 This minimalist powerhouse holds up to 12 cards while still looking slim and feeling light thanks to the anodized aluminum hardware and silicon band/cash strap.

-Finished with premium leather and built-in RFID blocking, this wallet looks like it can kick your old wallet’s ass.
+Finished with premium leather and built-in RFID blocking, this wallet is stylish and will help protect your identity abroad.

 I’m not a huge fan of spending all your money to get a fancy wallet, but if you can afford weekly trips to Ibiza, you might as well look the part with these sleek, stylish travel wallets.